AGS Manual

 };

-part which tells that this attribute is accessed using a index, but there's no "size" number between the brackets.
+Notice that they have a [] part which tells that this attribute is accessed using a index, but there's no "size" number between the brackets.
 That's because indexed attributes do not have a fixed "size" or "number of elements".
 Usually they should be paired with another attribute that specifies their valid range.

 For an indexed attribute their getter and setter functions have a slightly different name: "geti_Attribute" and "seti_Attribute" (notice extra letter 'i').
-These functions must have an extra "index" argument in their parameter lists:
+These functions must have an extra "index" argument in their parameter lists.

-int MyStruct::geti_IndexedAttr(int index)
+int StoreItem::geti_IndexedAttr(int index)

 {